DOJ Antitrust Division Signals Impending Criminal Monopolization Cases

 Katharine M. O'Connor

-Katharine O’Connor focuses her practice on complex antitrust litigation, government investigations, defending mergers and acquisitions before antitrust enforcement agencies, and counseling clients on antitrust compliance issues.
-She has experience representing clients in a wide array of industries, including health care, manufacturing, food and finance.
+Katharine (Kate) O’Connor focuses her practice on complex antitrust litigation, antitrust investigations brought by the US antitrust regulators and state attorneys general, and counseling clients on antitrust compliance questions.
+She also regularly represents clients before the antitrust regulators related to mergers and acquisitions.
+Kate has experience representing clients in a wide array of industries, including healthcare, manufacturing, food and finance.
 Read Katharine O’Connor's full bio.

 Justin P. Murphy